pulakk/learning-rust/README.md

         Ok(())
     }
     ```
-* To `panic!`? or not to `panic!`?:
+* To `panic!`? or not to `panic!`?
-    * When the error is such that it is in a bad state or broken and it is not safe to continue the program, calling panic! is better.
+    * When the error is such that it is in a bad state or broken and it is not safe to continue the program, calling `panic!` is better.
 E.g. out of bounds memory access.
 There is no reasonable way to `recover` from these errors.
-It almost always indicate a caller-side bug and it's the kind of errors you don't want the calling code to have to explicitly handle.
+It almost always indicates a caller-side bug and it's the kind of error you don't want the calling code to have to explicitly handle.
-    * Otherwise, if when errors are inherently expected in the function, returning a `Result` is a good default choice.
+    * If when errors are inherently expected in the function, returning a `Result` is a good default choice.
 E.g. HTTP Errors, Parsing JSON.
 * Rust's type system already provides a good error handling mechanism.
 E.g. you don't have to worry about null values, if you specify a variable to be a type rather than an `Option`.